Gowtham212088/CL-task/README.md

 <h1> API Documentation </h1>

-Welcome to the documentation for the [Name of Your API] API.
-This API allows you to [Briefly describe what your API does].
+Welcome to the documentation for the DATA PUSHER API.

 <h2>  In the project directory, you can run: </h2>